neo4j-field/neo4j-arrow/server/README.md

 # neo4j-arrow "proxy" server
 Can't install the `neo4j-arrow` [plugin](../plugin)?
 Try the proxy.

+> This approach support Cypher jobs, but does *not* support GDS jobs!

 ## Building
 Simplest way is to run the `shadowJar` task (from the project root):